 No, you’re wrong, you might say.

-They’re definitely down and feather proof, you say.
-Says so right here on the label: “Down and Feather Proof” and “Finest In The World”!
+They’re definitely down and feather proof.
+Says so right on the label: “Down and Feather Proof” and “Finest In The World”!

 Sorry to be the bearer of bad news, but the fabric is NOT down proof and feather proof.